NaufalFiqri/Portfolio-2025/README.md

 ## Installation & Setup (Optional for Developers)

-If you want to explore or contribute to this project locally:
+If you want to explore this project locally:

 ```bash
 git clone https://github.com/yourusername/portfolio.git